sassoftware/viya4-iac-gcp/docs/user/Multi-ZoneDeploymentGuide.md

 Validation expectations:

 - `default_nodepool_locations` must contain at least two zones for multizone behavior
-- `regional = true` is recommended for a regional control plane in multizone deployments
+- `regional = true` keeps the control plane regional and is already the default
 - Additional node pools may use `nodepools_locations` as a global fallback

 ## Google NetApp Volumes Cross-Zone Replication